PaulHancock/MWA-fast-image-transients/README.md

 - `im28s.tmpl` (obsnum->OBSNUM)
   - make one image per 28sec time interval and clean
   - perform primary beam correction on these images

+### obs_flag.sh
+Usage: `obs_flag.sh obsnum [depend]`
+- obsid: MWA observation id
+- depend: slurm job id on which this task depends (afterok)

+uses tempaltes:
+- `flag.tmpl` (obsnum->OBSNUM)
+  - if `processing/<obsnum>/tiles_to_flag.txt` exists then the tiles listed are flagged.

+No job is submitted if the flagging file doesn't exist so this script is safe to include always.